Jacinta V. White / founder & facilitator

 A graduate in speech communications from the University of North Carolina at Greensboro (1994), Jacinta began her career as a public relations professional.
 She parlayed those skills with her love for the nonprofit sector, and after receiving her MPA in Nonprofit Management from Georgia State University (2000),

-But Jacinta's work doesn't stop at poetry.
-She's also called upon as an artist facilitator working with such groups like EMC Arts in NY, UNC School of the Arts, and the Kenan Institute for the Arts in NC.
+But Jacinta's work doesn't stop with poetry.
+She's also called upon as an artist facilitator working with such groups like EMC Arts, UNC School of the Arts, and the Kenan Institute for the Arts.

-Jacinta's chapbook, broken ritual, was released by Finishing Line Press in 2012, and her new collection of poems is due in 2019.
+Jacinta's chapbook, broken ritual, was released by Finishing Line Press in 2012, and her new collection of poems, Resurrecting the Bones, is due in the fall of 2019.
 Other works include: poetry in Prime Number Magazine (2014), What Matters Anthology (Jacar Press, 2013), Press 53 Open Awards Anthology (2008) as its first prize winner, contributor to My Soul to His Spirit: Soulful Writings of African American Daughters to Their Fathers (SoulDictates, 2005), and editor of Walking With God (Duncan & Duncan, 1996).
 See more here.

 In 2015, Jacinta founded Snapdragon: A Journal of Art & Healing -- one of the leading journals on art and healing.
 To read more about Jacinta's experience as a poet facilitator, click here.